uvify/rescue_drone_dataset/README.md

-# Lifesaving dataset captured by drone.
+# Human rescue dataset acquired by drones
 ## Introduction
  * We have captured ten different virtual indoor rescue scenarios by a drone.
 The video and audio sets were captured on a drone three times for each sequence.
 We dressed mannequins as firefighters, rescuers, medical staff, and the general person(male, female, child).
 We arranged mannequins in a different pose for each scenario, and the audio of the rescue request voice was configured differently(male, female, child).